Kometa-Team/Kometa/docs/home/guides/defaults.md

     - git: PMM/overlays/mc_must_see                                      # NOT SHOWN, however would apply the "MetaCritic Must See" sash in the bottom right
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 10                                                       # Weight of 10 applies if more than 1 sash is applied in bottom right
+    - git: PMM/overlays/commonsense_selection                                     # NOT SHOWN, however would apply the "Commonsense Selected Families" sash in the bottom right
+      template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
+        weight: 5                                                        # Weight of 5 applies if more than 1 sash is applied in bottom right

     operations:
       mass_user_rating_update: mdb_tomatoes                              # 5 This operation will update the user rating in plex with Rotten Tomatoes ratings information